-With the pump restart, coolant water penetrates the core region mainly through the outer channels and through the core bypass.
+With the pump restart, coolant water penetrates the core region mainly through the outer channels and through the core bypass (Fig. 5.116).
 In this phase, the melt pool could only by cooled from the sides, leading to the formation of a crust of refrozen material, which in turn acts as an additional resistance to further melt quenching.
 At about 178 min the core water level is high enough to allow water flow into the cavity, partly from the core bypass and upper plenum, partly due to cross flow from the outer core rings.
 This water flow quenches then the melt pool from the top.
 After the pump transient the core dries out again.
 During this phase, molten material relocates into lower core elevations.

-With the start of the high-pressure injection the reactor core refills (Fig. 5.111).
+With the start of the high-pressure injection the reactor core refills.
 Core debris accumulates mainly in the lower, central core regions.
-The total mass of molten materials at this time point (210 min) amounts to 38.5 t.
+The total mass of molten materials at this time point (210 min) amounts to around 42 tonnes (Fig. 5.117).

-Fig. 5.112 TMI-2 - Plant status at time 210 min
+Fig. 5.116 TMI-2 - Plant status at time 210 min - Void fraction in the primary circuit